GanDigit/wealthcare-helm/README.md

 # Wealthcare Application Helm Chart
-Repo to keep the Wealthcare applicatin helm chart in tgz format.
+Repository to keep the Wealthcare application helm charts in tgz format.
 MCM would use this chart to deploy the app in the cluster.